-Become part of the Three Lakes Council
+Become a member of the Three Lakes Council

 The Three Lakes Council is proud to have been a leader in environmental stewardship around the three lakes since 1970, thanks to our members and supporters.
+We can’t do it without you.

 You can be a member of the Three Lakes Council and help us pursue our educational and scientific goals.
 Join and be an important part of the Three Lakes Community.
 Unite for an effective environmental voice.
 Your contributions fund our research, water quality monitoring, fish stocking, invasive species actions, and stewardship efforts.
 The Three Lakes Council is a 501(c)(3) organization (EIN: 13-2873769)